Imperol3/n8n-marketplace/README.md

 - Other PostgreSQL-related variables (`PGHOST`, `PGUSER`, etc.)

 ## Current Status
-The application is fully functional with core features implemented.
+The application is functional with core features implemented.
 Data persistence is working through PostgreSQL integration.
-Public access to workflows is enabled, with protected downloads for authenticated users.
-The platform supports categorization and tagging of workflows, with user tiers controlling access to premium content.
+The next phase of development will focus on enhancing the editing capabilities and user experience.